-If you think of gerberas, you think of colour!
+When you think of gerberas, you think of colour!
 The gerbera’s basic colours are white, red, yellow, pink, purple, orange and green.
-The flower is also available bicoloured, multicoloured and in various colours derived from the basic colours.
-The flower’s beautiful heart can be black or green - in other words, there’s plenty of choice when it comes to colour.
+The flowers are also available bicoloured, multicoloured and in various colours derived from the basic colours.
+The flower’s beautiful heart can be black or green.
+In other words: there’s plenty of choice when it comes to colour.
 The shape is always cheerful: single and double flowered, pom-pom and spider shapes.
 Have you noticed that when a child draws a flower, it’s always in the shape of a gerbera?

 The gerbera is an unscented flower which is part of the Asteraceae or Compositae family.
 It originates from South Africa, Asia, South America and Tasmania.
-Some 900 million gerberas a year are produced in the Netherlands in 600 different varieties of colour, shape and size.
-She is one popular lady!
+Some 900 million gerberas a year are produced in the Netherlands with 600 different varieties of colour, shape and size.
+She’s one popular lady!